 |40′ X 60′||2,400 sq. ft.||This popular size home is spacious enough to be two stories and feature 3 bedrooms and 3 bathrooms.|

-Obviously, these are only a few common sizes you can find among pole barn homes.
+Obviously, these are only a few common sizes you can find among these types of homes.
 There are many more with various layouts and it’s really up to you to decide on the size and dimensions.
 Read further to find a few pole barn home plans you can purchase today.

 Floor Plans for Pole Barn Homes

 Floor plans for barn homes are the way you can customize your living space.
 If you are using a builder, they can design your floor plan from scratch.
 With this in mind, you can decide how big you want the master suite, where you want the kids’ rooms and more.
 Some folks just aren’t as creative.
 Therefore, that may not be the right choice for those pole barn home buyers.
 There are thousands of floor plans out there that you can choose from for that reason.
 Below you will find examples created by professional architects who wanted to bring something new to the table of barndominiums.

 44′ x 35′ / 776 HEATED SQ.
 FT. / 1 BED, 1 BATH

 Small two-story barndominium with 3 car garage/workshop area on the first floor.

 56′ x 64′ / 2810 HEATED SQ.
 FT. / 3 BED, 2 BATH

 Very elegant and minimalist looking barn home with 3 car garage.